Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection

-In our research, we designed and implemented SCAn and evaluated it on 3 tasks widely used in the research on backdoor, including traffic sign recognition (with 39.2K images), object classification (with 1.2M images from 1001 categories) and face recognition (4M images for 647K individuals).
-Over the models chosen for these tasks in the real world, such as ResNet101, we demonstrated that SCAn succeeds where existing defense fails: our approach accurately reported all source-agnostic and source-specific backdoors, including advanced ones as proposed in the prior research~\cite{wangneural2019}, without any false positive and negative (Section~\ref{sec:defense}).
-Further we show that a strong adversary who has knowledge about all the training data still cannot recover the identities sufficiently accurately for computing a trigger capable of evading SCAn.
-This provides preliminary evidence that our approach indeed raises the bar to the backdoor attack (Section~\ref{subsec:robustbess}).
+\ignore{ In our research, we designed and implemented SCAn, and evaluated it on three tasks widely used in the research on backdoor, including traffic sign recognition, object classification and face recognition.
+Over these tasks, we demonstrated that SCAn succeeds where existing defense fails: our approach accurately reported all source-agnostic and source-specific backdoors, including advanced ones as proposed in the prior research~\cite{wangneural2019}, without any false positive and negative (Section~\ref{sec:defense}).
+Further we show that our method is robust against various attacks and even a strong adversary who has knowledge about all the training data still cannot recover the identities sufficiently accurately for computing a trigger capable of evading SCAn (Section~\ref{subsec:robustbess}). }